Code-4-Community/c4c-dev-docs/docs/sftt/sfft-map-frontend.md

 Returns: Number
 ```

->Determines the reservation status that the Map will use as a filter depending on :editmode. returns 0 for 'new' and 1 for 'edit'
+>Determines the reservation status that the map will use as a filter depending on :editmode. returns 0 for 'new' and 1 for 'edit'

 ## Methods